SteelCompendium/compendium-md/Bestiary/markdown/Demon Chorogaunt.md

 ### SKITTERLING

-A six-legged winged rodent the size of a housecat, a skitterling moves their clawed feet as they fly, making them appear to scurry through the air.
+A six-legged winged rodent the size of a housecat, a [[Skitterling|skitterling]] moves their clawed feet as they [[Fly|fly]], making them appear to scurry through the air.
 Goblins train these pets to claw at the faces of enemies, as their feet secrete a toxin that causes temporary sluggishness.

 ### WAR SPIDER

 Goblins ride enormous arachnids as mounts in battle.
-With blades attached to their legs, a war spider cuts a swath through enemy forces while archers fire from atop a platform on the beast’s back.
+With blades attached to their legs, a [[War Spider|war spider]] cuts a swath through enemy forces while archers fire from atop a platform on the beast’s back.
 During a raid, a spider arches their body to launch warriors off their back and into the fray.

 ### WARG